jasminej90/dandp2-investigate-a-dataset/README.md

-# Udacity DAND P2: Investigate a Dataset (Titanic)
+# Udacity DAND P2: Investigate a Dataset (Rosenberg Self-Esteem Scale)
-The project uses NumPy arrays and Pandas Series and DataFrames to investigate Titanic dataset which contains demographics and passenger information from 891 passengers and crew on board the Titanic.
+The project uses NumPy arrays and Pandas Series and DataFrames to investigate Rosenberg Self-Esteem dataset which contains test results from more than 47,000 participants from different genders, ages, and countries.